Meet Danny Wilson (film)

-Meet Danny Wilson is a 1952 American drama musical film starring Frank Sinatra, Shelley Winters and Alex Nicol.
-Directed by Joseph Pevney, the picture captures Sinatra during his career slump between his bobby-soxer heyday and From Here to Eternity (1953) resurrection.
-He plays a small-time singer who vaults to the top of his profession, only to be threatened by a gangster (Raymond Burr).
+Meet Danny Wilson is a 1952 American crime drama and musical film directed by Joseph Pevney and starring Frank Sinatra, Shelley Winters and Alex Nicol.

 Plot

-Hot-tempered singer Danny Wilson and easy-going pianist pal Mike Ryan get acquainted with Joy Carroll, also a singer.
+Hot-tempered singer Danny Wilson and his easygoing pianist friend Mike Ryan meet singer Joy Carroll.
 Danny slugs a cop and is thrown in jail, but Joy arranges his bail and a job at mobster Nick Driscoll's club.

-Danny's got double trouble because Nick not only demands 50% of all earnings, past and future, but also jealously loves Joy.
-The cops are keeping an eye on Nick, a suspect in a murder.
+However, Nick demands 50% of all earnings, past and future, and he loves Joy.
+The cops are watching eye on Nick, a suspect in a murder.

 Joy eventually realizes that she truly loves Mike, but he is reluctant to steal his best friend's girl.
 Danny brashly announces his engagement to Joy without first consulting her.
-Danny catches her with Mike, gets drunk, and punches Nick, who pulls a gun.
-Mike intercepts the bullet meant for his friend.
+Danny catches her with Mike, becomes drunk and punches Nick, who brandishes a gun.
+Mike intercepts a bullet that Nick shoots at Danny.

-Cops follow Danny to a park, where he intends to get even with Nick.
+The police follow Danny to a park, where he intends to exact revenge on Nick.
 At the last second, the police save him.
-Danny comes to accept the romance of Joy and Mike, who happily come to see him at his next big engagement on stage.
+Danny begins accept the romance between Joy and Mike, who visit him for his next stage engagement.